 How we can help you

 Our service is for people who have a heart condition.
-For example heart surgery, angioplasty/stent, insertion of pacemaker/ defibrillator and heart failure.
+For example heart surgery, angioplasty/stent, insertion of pacemaker/ defibrillator, arrhythmias and heart failure.

 Typically people attend 12 sessions (twice per week for up to 6 weeks).
 Supervised exercise sessions comprise warm up/cool down walks, use of gym equipment and upper resistance training.
 Moderate Intensity Continuous Training and High Intensity Interval Training group sessions are available.